dataluscorp/browser/docs/performance/profiling_with_xperf.md

     This can be done by running 'msconfig' and going to Advance Options from the \"Boot\" tab.

-### Building Firefox
+### Building Datalus

-To get good data from a Firefox build, it is important to build with the following options in your mozconfig:
+To get good data from a Datalus build, it is important to build with the following options in your mozconfig:

 `export CFLAGS="-Oy-"  export CXXFLAGS="-Oy-"`